-The unexpected outbreak of an influenza pandemic in the spring of 2009 highlighted the need for states to prepare for all hazards, not just natural disasters and terrorist attacks.
+The unexpected outbreaks of Ebola in 2014 and the Zika virus in 2015-16, among others, highlighted the need for states to prepare for all hazards, not just natural disasters and terrorist attacks.
 The pervasive threat of infectious disease and the more insidious threat of bioterrorism require that public health, emergency management and homeland security professionals work collaboratively to develop preparedness plans and strategies.

-The NGA Center, in partnership with the Department of Health and Human Services, has worked to raise awareness among governors of the threat of bioterrorism; to identify state priorities for enhancing public health preparedness; and to encourage regional approaches through which states can work collaboratively to share resources and expertise before, during and after a public health emergency.
+The NGA Center, in partnership with the Department of Health and Human Services, has worked to raise awareness among governors of the threat of public health emergencies; to identify state priorities for enhancing public health preparedness and to encourage regional approaches through which states can work collaboratively to share resources and expertise before, during and after a public health emergency.

 The NGA Center assists governors and their staffs by: